kbarni/LCCV/README.md

 Features and limitations
 ------------------------

 LCCV is heavily based on Raspbian's `libcamera-apps` source code.
-It is aimed to offer full control over the camera, so the original configuration class was kept instead of a new one based on OpenCV's VideoCapture class.
+It is aimed to offer full control over the camera, so the original options class was kept instead of a new one based on OpenCV's VideoCapture class.
 Note that only the camera parameters are available, other parameters and functions, like previewing, cropping and post-processing were stripped from the library.

-This first version gives access to the high resolution photo mode; continuous acquisition (video mode) will follow soon.

 Prerequisites
 -------------